L2W-2021H1/UI-Integration-Cards/Exercise1/readme.md

 https://developers.sap.com/tutorials/hcp-create-trial-account.html

 ## Activate the Business Application studio
+please follow the steps in this blog: https://blogs.sap.com/2020/03/06/sap-business-application-studio-trial-in-sap-cloud-platform-assigning-roles/

 >_Note that you will have to manually add the entitlements to your subacount_

-please follow the steps in this blog: https://blogs.sap.com/2020/03/06/sap-business-application-studio-trial-in-sap-cloud-platform-assigning-roles/
+> _For both Integration Suite as well as Business Application Studio_

 ![alt text](/Exercise1/entitlements.gif "How to add entitlements")
 ##